If you’re reading this, you’re probably on a desperate hunt to find a fix for your Blue Yeti’s static sound, and you’ve come to the right place!

 In this article, you’ll learn about some of the most likely causes of this problem with the Blue Yeti microphone, as well as some possible fixes.

-Here’s what we’ll go through:
+Here’s what I’ll go through:

 Now, let’s get into it and fix that irritating static noise!